BRISTOL, LEVITTOWN & MORRISVILLE

 ARTS & CULTURE

-Head to nearby Morrisville to visit Pennsbury Manor, the former home of Pennsylvania's founder.
-Built by William Penn in the 17th century, the house and its 43-acre estate has been fully restored to its colonial glory.
+Head to nearby Morrisville to visit Pennsbury Manor, the former home of Pennsylvania's founder, William Penn.
+Originally built in the 1680’s, the house and its 43-acre estate has been fully restored to its colonial glory.
 Walk through the reconstructed Manor and outbuildings, filled with period furnishings, or take a tour of the beautiful gardens.
-Living history events are held throughout the year at Pennsbury to give visitors an idea of what life was like during Pennsylvania's founding days.
-If you're visiting with a group that's interested in antique mansions, stop by Mansions Along the Delaware to plan a tour of four beautiful riverside country estates including Pennsbury Manor, Andalusia, Glen Foerd on the Delaware and Grundy Mansion.
+If you're visiting with a group that's interested in antique mansions, stop by Mansions Along the Delaware to plan a tour of four beautiful riverside country estates including Pennsbury Manor, Andalusia and Glen Foerd on the Delaware.

 PLACES TO STAY

 You'll probably need a couple of days to experience all of the fun that beautiful, historic Bristol has to offer.
-Nearby Levittown offers a variety of brand name hotels for those planning to stay over in the area including the Ramada Levittown and the Quality Inn Levittown which both offer an on-site restaurant and lounge, complimentary hot breakfast and an outdoor pool.
+Nearby Levittown offers a variety of brand name hotels for those planning to stay over in the area including the Ramada Levittown and the Quality Inn Levittown, which both offer an on-site restaurant and lounge, complimentary hot breakfast and an outdoor pool.
+Also in Levittown is the Clarion Inn Philadelphia-Levittown.
 Take advantage of the on-site fitness center and complimentary hot breakfast in the morning at the Comfort Inn Morrisville.